puneetkg/puneetkg.github.io/_posts/2022-01-12-stop_comparing.md

 category: blog
 ---

-'3 Idiots' had this famous dialogue that Indians related so much
+['3 Idiots'](https://www.imdb.com/title/tt1187043/) had this famous dialogue that Indians related so much
 >"Dost fail ho jaye toh dukh hota hai, lekin dost first aa jaye toh zyada dukh hota hai..."

 I have been happy with the progress that i have seen over the time.
 This one day i met a school friend after a very long time.
-We started discussing life, work and we both were trying to nudge towards the one question that everyone wants to know when they meet a friend.
+We started discussing life, work and we both were trying to nudge towards the one question that everyone wants to know when they meet a friend. <br />
-"Are you happy?" - No
+"Are you happy?" - No <br />
-"Are you doing fine in life?" - No
+"Are you doing fine in life?" - No <br />
-"How have you been over these years?" - No
+"How have you been over these years?" - No <br />

-It is:
+It is: <br />
 "Kitna kama raha hai aajkal?"

 Well, he was making a lot more than me.
 Late that day, this sense of "what the hell am i doing with my life" creeped in.
 It took a lot of time for me to calibrate my mind on why am i comparing? that too only on a single metric?